r-mc2/verum-archives/Campaigns/22 - Soul of Tyre/Transcripts/Session 13.md

 > **Arcadum**: This staff appears to be a beacon of some kind, it's not so much a magical weapon, or even as a staff as it is, but more so some kind of communication device.
 As it is planted in the ground it is sending out a magical signal that is no doubt being read at this point.

 34 History on staff from Hackne:
 > **Arcadum**: The mysterious symbol of the Green Triangle yet still eludes you, you know that it is a divination based item.
 It appears to not be a two-way communicator, it appears to be only a detection sort of device, detecting for certain presence, although you don't know what the presence is.
-However, there is one other thing that you notice, there is something written along the edge of the staff, written in a language Bellanovan recognizes but cannot read.
+However, there is one other thing that you notice, there is something written along the edge of the staff, written in a language Belanovan recognizes but cannot read.
 It is written in Cyclopean.

 ### Obituary Towers